 Comments or suggestions?
 Please e-mail firstname.lastname@example.org

-We encourage you to Come Early or Come Late and Pay a Lower Rate!
-Hours and rates are subject to change with advanced notice.
 The parking facilities are accessible most of the year.
-Due to water quality improvements associated with the lots, they will not be accessible during winter when heavy snowpack may occur.
+The parking lots are not plowed due to water quality improvements associated with the lots, therefore the lots may not be accessible during winter when heavy snowpack occurs.

 Parking pay stations accept CREDIT CARDS ONLY.
-Park your car and walk to the nearest pay station indicated by the Park Tahoe sign; follow the instructions.
+Park your car and pay at any pay station indicated by the Park Tahoe sign; push the green start button and follow the instructions on the screen.
 (If you do not have a credit card, prepaid credit cards are available for purchase at local grocery stores.)

 - Enter license plate number when prompted on the screen (no state required).
 Plan to take a photo of your license plate number with your cell phone to remember it when at the pay station.